3 Weeks in Namibia by 4WD

 Tour to see desert elephants

-Coffee stop at Brandberg where locals sell us precious stones from the nearby mountain.
-After 4 hours of driving, we arrive at Twyfelfontein just in time for the desert elephant excursion!
+Desert elephant excursion this morning!
 Climbing into the safari vehicle and heading into the bush.
 After an hour of searching with binoculars, we find our first elephant!
 These unique Namibian pachyderms are adapted to the arid environment: longer front legs, wider feet for sand, ability to dig for water and survive 3 days without drinking.
 We approach more than ten elephants just meters away!
 Afternoon relaxing at the pool - Léo even tries the local gym.
+Then off to Etosha!

 Etosha National Park